Warning: Super long post.

 In the same area as the non-dairy frozen desserts above, there are also some other vegan products close by.

-You’ll also find some vegan baking products in the baking aisle.
+You’ll also find some vegan baking products in the baking aisle (like nutritional yeast).

 Daiya pizza: For now, Daiya frozen pizzas are the only vegan pizzas I see on a regular basis.
 They taste pretty good, especially for a frozen pizza, but are obviously not quite the same as what you would have had before.